-- Assist customers at the scene through obtaining key, relevant information about them. - Aid us in providing medical treatment at an incident - Provide details to the ambulance service or other medical personnel employed by the NHS on the treatment we have administered and the conditions we found you in at the start and during any incident you are involved in. - Assist in undertaking investigations by fire crews and the Fire Investigation Team to understand the circumstances that caused an incident. - Learn from the incidents that we attend so that we continually improve what we do.
+- Assist customers at the scene through obtaining key, relevant information about them. - Aid us in providing medical treatment at an incident - Provide details to the ambulance service or other medical personnel employed by the NHS on the treatment we have administered and the conditions we found you in at the start and during any incident you are involved in. - Provide details to other agencies (e.g. police, ambulance, Kent Search and Rescue) for the purposes of preserving life, rendering assistance and resolving the incident. - Assist in undertaking investigations by fire crews and the Fire Investigation Team to understand the circumstances that caused an incident. - Learn from the incidents that we attend so that we continually improve what we do.
 This is undertaken through carrying out a structured and formalised programme of debriefings of operational incidents and exercises.